nwutils/SnowPack-nw/README.md

 _Read this in other languages: [English](README.md), [French](README.fr.md)._

+- Take a look in `Branch` of this repo for see others version [pixijs or Vanilla]

 # NW.js SnowPack Boilerplate

 Boilerplate for start multi desktop App development using SnowPack and react.